Meithal/ccson/README.md

 ## Sturdy
-Parsing doesn't involve recursion so no risk of stack busting from untrusted input.
+Parsing is single pass and doesn't involve recursion so no risk of stack busting from untrusted input.
 Covered by almost 200 tests (for both valid and invalid cases).
 Doesn't use dynamic memory.
 By default uses a small pool of static memory that should cover most use cases.
 The size can be customized or disabled completely if you want to supply it your own buffers (from eg. malloc).